yokod/plugin.video.pulsar/README.md

 Installation
 ------------
-- Install Pulsar like any other addon
+- Install Quasar like any other addon
 - Go in Settings > Services > Remote Control and **enable both options**
 - Restart XBMC

 How it works
 ------------
-Pulsar is an torrent finding and streaming engine. **It doesn't go on torrent websites for legal reasons**.
+Quasar is a torrent finding and streaming engine. **It doesn't go on torrent websites for legal reasons**.
 It calls specially crafted addons (called **providers**) that are installed separately.
 They are normal XBMC addons, and thus can be installed/updated/distributed just like any other addon.

-Pulsar is centred around media: it browses media from [TheMovieDB](https://www.themoviedb.org/) and [TheTVDB](http://thetvdb.com/).
+Quasar is centred around media: it browses media from [TheMovieDB](https://www.themoviedb.org/) and [TheTVDB](http://thetvdb.com/).
-And so, when you decide you want to watch a media (i.e. given an IMDB or TVDB Id), here's what Pulsar does:
+And so, when you decide you want to watch a media (i.e. given an IMDB or TVDB Id), here's what Quasar does:

 - Enumerate the installed providers
 - Call each provider to find the media you want to watch (in parallel)